freqtrade/freqtrade/docs/advanced-orderflow.md

 2. **Configure Orderflow Processing:** Define your desired settings for orderflow processing within the orderflow section of config.json.
 Here, you can adjust factors like:

+- `max_candles`: Filter how many candles get processed from the tail
 - `scale`: This controls the price bin size for the footprint chart.
 - `stacked_imbalance_range`: Defines the minimum consecutive imbalanced price levels required for consideration.
 - `imbalance_volume`: Filters out imbalances with volume below this threshold.